JohnyWills1/JohnyWills1/README.md

 ## I'm a Frontend Engineer

-- 💼 I am currently working at Avanssion
+- 💼 I am currently working at @avanssion
 - 🗼 I am living in Tokyo, Japan
 - 🎉 2021 Goal: Reach 2,500 contributions
 - 🌈 I strive to be the best I can